Understanding Why Your Pet Needs Blood Testing and When

 - EPC affordable price: Bloodwork begins at $75.
 Check in now.

 Blood testing for cats and dogs helps the veterinarian diagnose and treat a variety of health conditions.
 Blood screening is also necessary for the doctor to understand your pet’s health status and monitor the progress of some illnesses.
 In addition, routine blood work is part of an effective pet care prevention program to avoid a myriad of diseases or catch them early on, when the odds of recovery are likely better.
 If your pet is being considered for surgery, the veterinarian will need to run blood work to determine whether the pet is healthy enough to withstand a surgical procedure and what anesthesia would be best.

 Essential Tip: If your pet is having a non-emergency surgical procedure, you can save money with blood work before and after surgery by having it done at your local Essentials PetCare clinic.
-Book a visit now.
+Check in now.